 This would also mean that the clock would work regardless of man’s handicap of poor eyesight or clouds obstructing the sky.

-After perusing the referenced article, the subsequent information will be just a bit easier to follow.
-This is how it works and you really don’t need good eyesight or be concerned with any clouds in the sky.
+After perusing the referenced article, the following information will be just a bit easier to comprehend.
+This is how it works, and you really don’t need good eyesight or be concerned with any clouds in the sky.

 How Yahweh’s Clock Works

-Before one can determine the first day of the month you actually need to determine when the last day of the month occurs.
-Sort of logical.
+It logically follows that before determining the first day of the month, you must determine when the last day of the month occurs.

-For now, this should be enough information for the reader to ponder for awhile and besides, the issue of the green ears of barley wasn’t even addressed which are purportedly needed in addition to a visible new moon crescent for the new moon day which begins the scriptural New Year.
+For now, this should be enough information for the reader to ponder.
+Besides, the issue of the green ears of barley wasn’t even addressed, which is purportedly needed in addition to a visible New Moon crescent for the New Moon day, which begins the scriptural New Year.